cloudmesh/client/_sources/tutorials/comet_cloudmesh.rst.txt

    .. contents::
       :local:

-**Goal**: Install a Comet virtual cluster with Ubuntu 16.04, and run some performance testing examples.
+**Goal**: Install a Comet Virtual Cluster (VC) with Ubuntu 16.04, and run examples.

 **Time**: ~ ?? min

 Status of this Tutorial
 -----------------------

-Released for PEARC17 Comet VC Tutorial
+Released for PEARC17 Tutorial - `**Using Comet's Virtual Clusters** <http://sched.co/AQ3H>`_

 Overview
 --------

-In this tutorial you will install a virtual cluster from scratch.
-This includes manually install the front-end node from an attached OS; running some configuration script to configure the front-end behaving as a NAT router, dhcp/tftp and pxe-booting server; booting the compute nodes, which will be automatically installed and configured; and running some testing examples.
+In this tutorial you will learn how to install a Comet virtual cluster.
+This includes manually install the front-end node from an attached OS ISO; running some configuration scripts to configure the front-end behaving as a NAT router, DHCP/TFTP and PXE-booting server; booting the compute nodes, which will be automatically installed and configured; and running some testing examples.

 Requirements
 ------------

-- Experience on cluster system installation and management.
+* Experience with Linux system installation and management and, ideally, with HPC cluster management.
-- Some knowledge of git, shell scripting, and Python.
+* Knowledge of Git, shell scripting, and Python.
-- A Comet cluster (vctNN) assigned to you.
+* A Comet Virtual Cluster (vctNN) assigned to you.

 .. note:: Scripts used in this tutorial are maintained at: